HHSAPCompSci2020/capstone-project-society/SocietyBall/doc/README - SOCIETY BALL.txt

 We all have a focus as specified here, but we all help with all classes:
-Daniel - Paddle + DrawingSurface
+Daniel - Shape + DrawingSurface + Main
+* Worked on move methods
+* Finished main
+* Did shape and drawingsurface constructors
-Richard - Ball + Shape
+Richard - Shape + Ball + Paddle + Mine
+* Worked on move methods
+* Helped with drawingsurface constructors
-Ryan - Mine + Obstacle
+Ryan - Obstacle
-We will do Shape together